1107-adishjain/Codemap-Hackxios/kiro/01_problem-understanding.md

 - **Feasibility focus:** Realistic about what can be built and adopted
 - **Strategic scope:** Intentional boundaries that enable focus

-**Judge Takeaway:** This team understands both the problem space and solution space deeply enough to build something that will actually get used and provide real value.
+This team understands both the problem space and solution space deeply enough to build something that will actually get used and provide real value.

 ---